 One reason companies use Skype is because it saves time and money.
 Instead of having job candidates come in for in-person interviews, companies can put the candidates through the drill over computers, tablets, and even smart phones.

 An interviewer can see the candidate’s nonverbal clues, such as body language and facial expressions.
 Does the person come across as relaxed or nervous?
 Do they maintain eye contact?
 Do they look and sound enthusiastic?
 More so than a telephone interview, Skype is more personal.

 One of my close connections, Angela Roberge, recruiter and owner of Accurate Staffing, says this about Skype interviews: “We are in the people ‘business,’ so face-to-face interviews (including Skype) can help you assess the candidate on their ability to present themselves.”

-A negative aspect of Skype interviews is their use for discriminating against candidates based on their appearance, including age, race, nationality, etc. Unfortunately the isms exists.
+A negative aspect of Skype interviews is its use for discriminating against candidates based on their appearance, including age, race, nationality, etc. Unfortunately the isms exists.
 On the other hand, interviewers are naturally curious and simply want to see a person before inviting them in for an in-person interview.

-How seriously should you take them?
+How seriously should you take Skype Interviews?

 Do you take pneumonia seriously?
 This answers the question.
 In some cases you could be hired after only being interviewed via phone and Skype, particularly if this precludes the need to fly you to meet with someone at the company.

 In essence, treat your Skype interview as you would an in-person interview.
 This means conducting rigorous research on the position, company, and industry/competition.
 Make sure you’ve memorized your research, as you don’t want to be caught looking to the side at your notes.

 Make sure you’re prepared for the difficult questions.
 A a telephone interview, when the salary question and a rundown of your qualifications to do the job will take place, will most likely precede a Skype interview.